Comment

 .

-<!-- This is a comment.
-It will not be displayed on the web page -->
+<!-- This line is a comment.
+It does not appear on the webpage. -->

 Comments are mainly used in the following situations.